InvadrSoft/ChipAudio/README.md

 # Dependencies

-ChipAudio requires the PortAudio (http://www.portaudio.com/) library in order to build.
+ChipAudio requires the PortAudio (http://www.portaudio.com/) library.
 In order to use the Lua script functionality, OOLua (https://oolua.org/) is also required as well as a suitable version of Lua (Lua, LuaJIT etc.).